Skip to content

 Self-directed learningNot designed for itNot designed for it

 Security comparison: Kahoot server-side quiz delivery with locked padlock vs Blooket client-side with auto-answer bots, coin generators, flood bots, and credential harvesting extensions listed Kahoot’s server-side architecture blocks cheating.
-Blooket’s client-side setup is exploited by dozens of GitHub scripts.
+Blooket’s client-side setup is still exploited by GitHub scripts in May 2026.

-Neither works for self-directed adults.
-Both need a teacher to create content and start a session.
-A 35-year-old who wants to learn astronomy at home can’t just open Kahoot or Blooket and start.
+• Self-directed adults are out of scope.
+Both Kahoot and Blooket need a teacher to create content and start a session.
+A 35-year-old who wants to learn astronomy at home can’t just open them and start.
 These tools are built for classrooms, not for curiosity.

 Verdict: Blooket wins engagement.
 Kahoot wins integrity.
 Neither wins retention.
 For the science behind why testing beats rereading, see our testing effect explainer.